mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 #### **_Data schema_**

 The database for this project is Sql.
 Sql works with tables instead of documents like in MongoDb databases.
-For the products of the website I have created 2 tables.
+* For the products of the website I have created 2 tables.
 One containing the categories of products and the second table containing the products.
-The products have all the related fields that descibe the product.
-Every product in the products table has a Primary Key and also a Category id which refer to the Primary key of each category in the catergories table.
+The products have all the related fields that describe the product.
+Every product in the product's table has a Primary Key and also a Category id which refer to the Primary key of each category in the categories table.
-ADD SCREEN SHOT OF PRODUCT AND CAT ADMIN.
-There is also a table for the Users, reviews and wishlist.

-#### **_Security_**
-ADD SECURITY FEATURES OF Django
+* I have created a Order table to save orders and I have created a OrderLine Item table to save the products in the orders.
+To save the User's orders the user field has a foreign key to connect to the user which place the order.
+To save the products, in the order table, there is a user field as foreign key to connect to the user and also the product field uses a foreign key to connect with the product.
+* For the User I have created a table to store information of the user with all the related field necessary for delivery.
+* To save the reviews related to one product I have created a table with a User field with foreign key to connect to the user that created the review and also the products has a foreign key to connect to the product reviewed.
+* To save the wishlist I have created a table with the user field as a foreign key to relate the wishlist to the user and the product CHECK IN CASE YOU CHANGE THE MODEL.

 ### **_Scope_**